92Evgen/rsschool-cv/cv.md

 * **Email:** *zhenyav666@gmail.com*
 * **Phone:** *+375445150250*
 ## *Information*
-My name is Eugene and I am 29.
+My name is Yauhen and I am 29.
 At the moment I combine work and study at rsschool courses.
 I wish to explore a new direction in IT.
 ## *Skills*
 No programming experience, so I started with preparatory courses.